 The Response to Intervention/Multi-Tiered Support Team meets monthly to analyze and synthesize data and review the progress of Tier II identified students.
-During the summer of 2019, the team gathered to analyze school-wide data and schedule underperforming students in intensive reading courses or for supplemental reading intervention pull-outs, dependent on the AP3 data collected from the BAS, FSA, FAIR, and iReady results.
-The Tier II students in grades K-5 were grouped homogeneously, according to their area of need and grade level and are provided with pull-out services by an interventionist for that particular area.
-These interventionists use the Journeys Tool Kit for intervention.
-These pull-outs are conducted twice per week for 30 minutes in a small group of 7-10 students.
+During the summer of 2019, the team gathered to analyze school-wide data and schedule underperforming students in intensive reading courses or for supplemental reading intervention pull-outs, dependent on the AP3 data collected from the FSA, FAIR, and iReady results.

-The Tier II, Level 1 and Level 2 students in grades 6-8, were placed in their respective intensive reading or mathematics classes.
+The Tier II, Level 1 and Level 2 students were placed in their respective intensive reading or mathematics classes.
 This Tier II instruction takes the place of an elective and is provided to students on a block schedule for 90 minutes every other day.
-Students in intensive reading (Tier II) are taught using the National Geographic Inside curriculum.
+Students in intensive reading (Tier II) are taught using the National Geographic EDGE series curriculum.
 The intensive reading teachers are highly-qualified professionals certified in the area of Reading or Reading Endorsed.

-Students deficient in phonics are identified by the Rtl team using FAIR and IReady results and receive instruction using the National Geographic Inside curriculum and Rewards during the mentioned intensive reading classes.
-Student progress in Tier II interventions is monitored through several assessments. iReady Diagnostic assessments are conducted three times a year to monitor student progress in selected reporting categories.
+Students deficient in phonics are identified by the Rtl team using FAIR and IReady results and receive instruction using the National Geographic EDGE series curriculum and Rewards during the mentioned intensive reading classes.
+Student progress in Tier II interventions is monitored through several assessments.
+FAIR is conducted three times a year to monitor student progress in selected reporting categories.
 The in-house progress monitoring assessments, SDAs, are provided bi-weekly and are used to measure mastery of the standards taught within a two-week time period.
 These directly correlate to the instructional focus calendars and Broward curriculum guides.
 The results of these assessments, and other class data, are used to make on-going instructional decisions for Tier II interventions through intensive reading.